Released in:

 Click to use the more powerful version and add a copy to the Ultimate's cylinder

-Once the Ultimate's cylinder is full (of 6 shots), hold her ult to equip her cannon and then hold down the trigger.
+Once the Ultimate's cylinder is full (of 6 shots), hold her ult to equip her cannon and then hold down the trigger until empty.

 Repeat.